Genivia/ugrep/README.md

             If that fails, looks for FILE in /usr/local/share/ugrep/pattern.
             When FILE is a `-', standard input is read.
 This option may be repeated.
+    --ignore-files[=FILE]
+            Ignore files and directories matching the globs in each FILE when encountered in recursive searches.
+The default FILE is `.gitignore'.
+Matching files and directories located in the directory tree rooted at a FILE's location are ignored by temporarily overriding the --exclude and --exclude-dir globs.
+            Files and directories specified as FILE arguments are not ignored.
+            This option may be repeated.
     -O EXTENSIONS, --file-extensions=EXTENSIONS
-            Search only files whose file name extensions match the specified comma-separated list of file name EXTENSIONS.
-This option is the same as specifying --include='*.ext' for each extension name `ext' in the EXTENSIONS list.
-This option may be repeated and may be combined with options -M and -t to expand the search.
+            Search only files whose filename extensions match the specified comma-separated list of EXTENSIONS, same as --include='*.ext' for each `ext' in EXTENSIONS.
+When `ext' is preceded by a `!' or a `^', skip files whose filename extensions matches `ext', same as --exclude='*.ext'.
+This option may be repeated and may be combined with options -M and -t to expand the recursive search.
     -t TYPES, --file-type=TYPES
             Search only files associated with TYPES, a comma-separated list of file types.
-Each file type corresponds to a set of file name extensions passed to option -O.  For capitalized file types, the search is expanded to include files found on the search path with matching file signature magic bytes passed to option -M.  This option may be repeated.
+Each file type corresponds to a set of filename extensions passed to option -O.  For capitalized file types, the search is expanded to include files with matching file signature magic bytes, as if passed to option -M.  When a type is preceeded by a `!' or a `^', excludes files of the specified type.
+This option may be repeated.
+    --stats
+            Display statistics on the number of files and directories searched.
+            Display the inclusion and exclusion constraints applied.

 The file types are listed with `ugrep -tlist`.
 The list is based on established filename extensions and "magic bytes".
 If you have a file type